Our Services

 Helpful Resources

-Compression socks apply specific pressures (measured in mmHg) to support circulation, reduce swelling and match your treatment goals, ranging from 8–15 mmHg for mild fatigue relief to 40–50 mmHg for severe venous insufficiency under medical supervision.
-Choosing the right class and fit ensures effectiveness without causing skin irritation or impaired circulation.
+Compression socks deliver targeted pressure (measured in mmHg) to boost circulation, reduce swelling, and support specific treatment goals.
+Pressure levels range from 8–15 mmHg for mild leg fatigue to 40–50 mmHg for severe venous insufficiency (used only under medical supervision).
+Selecting the correct compression class and fit is essential for effectiveness and to avoid skin irritation or restricted blood flow.

 Compression socks for swelling are a simple, non-invasive way to support your circulation, reduce fluid buildup and ease discomfort in your legs.
 But choosing the right level of pressure is key: too little won't help, too much could cause irritation or impair circulation.
 This guide explains how to find the safest, most effective compression level for your needs.